 Both ASB Securities and Jarden Direct charge a Foreign Exchange margin – a somewhat hidden fee.
 To illustrate this margin, the NZD-AUD exchange rate at the time of writing (31 January 2020) was 0.9655.
 This is also known as the mid-market exchange rate.
 Let’s see what happens when you exchange $10,000 NZD to AUD:

 - Mid-market rate – Exchanging $10,000 NZD to AUD at the mid market rate of 0.9655 would give you $9,655 AUD

 - ASB Securities – ASB’s NZD-AUD rate is 0.9526, lower than the mid-market rate.
 This would give you $9,526 AUD.
 That means there’s a hidden cost or margin of $129 AUD or ~1.3%.

 - Jarden Direct – Jarden Direct’s NZD-AUD rate is 0.9577, which would get you $9,577 AUD.
 That’s a hidden cost or margin of $78 AUD or ~0.8%.

 The margins also apply for bringing AUD back to NZD e.g. in the case of selling your shares.
 Let’s take a quick look at what happens when you exchange $10,000 AUD back to NZD:

 - Mid-market rate – Exchanging at the mid-market rate of 1.0354 would get you $10,354 NZD.

-- NZ Bank Account – Some Australian companies allow you to pay their dividends as NZD into a New Zealand bank account.
+- NZ Bank Account – Many Australian companies allow you to pay their dividends as NZD into a New Zealand bank account.